 The above risk exposure is mitigated by diversification across a large portfolio of insurance contracts.
 The variability of risks is improved by careful selection and implementation of underwriting strategies, which are designed to ensure that risks are diversified in terms of type of risk and the level of insured benefits.
-Further, the Company uses, according to the risk amount, segmented procedures for investigating and settling reported claims focused on assessing all available documents and information regarding claims, a number of regular revisions and inspections in claims settlement processes and established procedures for identifying, investigating and proving insurance fraud.
+Further, the Company uses, according to the risk amount, segmented procedures for investigating and settling reported claims focused on assessing available documents and information regarding claims, a number of regular revisions and inspections in claims settlement processes and established procedures for identifying, investigating and proving insurance fraud.
 All above policies and procedures are put in place to reduce the risk exposure of the Company.
 The Company further enforces a policy of actively managing and promptly pursuing claims, in order to reduce its exposure to unpredictable future developments that can negatively impact the business.
 Inflation risk is mitigated by taking expected inflation into account when estimating insurance contract liabilities.
+During the liquidation of insurance claims, the Company in detail monitors and implements specific measures to limit the inflation impact on the average payment.